johanbove/timekeeper-earthstar-cli/README.md

 ### Time Entries

-See [SPEC_1.0.md](./SPEC_1.0.md) for formal "timekeeper" spec.
+See [SPEC_1.1.md](./SPEC_1.1.md) for formal "timekeeper" spec.

-Major difference between old Timekeeper and this version is that the "Time Entries" will be kept in single _doc_, not separate JSON files.
+The "Time Entries" will be kept in single _doc_ for every month, next to keeping the entries within a author-only editable folder, where each entry will be saved as an individual file.

-Any author can edit and add to the time entries.
+Any author can edit and add to the time entries in the monthy overview.
 This allows for delegation and being able to help each other fixing their time entries.

-Encountered some issues with syncing many files within a single folder with the latest version of EarthStar.
+Making edits however will create conflicts with the author's entries and will have to be resolved.

 The _doc_ will be stored in the path `/timekeeper/1.0/entries/{yyyy}-{mm}`.